Risk Factors Dashboard

 While we may seek partners for licensing deals, joint ventures, partnerships, and direct sale of our products in various industries, there is no guarantee we will be successful in doing so.

-To date, we have focused our efforts primarily in the regenerative medicine field and in the Food Tech field, but we may seek partners for licensing deals, joint ventures, partnerships, and direct sale of our products or use of our technology in various industries.
+To date, we have focused our efforts primarily in the regenerative medicine field, in the food tech field, in the CDMO field, and in the agriculture field, but we may seek partners for licensing deals, joint ventures, partnerships, and direct sale of our products or use of our technology in various industries.
 Licensing deals, joint ventures and partnerships in new fields involve numerous risks, including the potential integration of our technology and products in various new ways, which may or may not be successful.
 Such projects may require significant funds, time and attention of management and other key personnel.
+In addition, as we do not have experience in areas outside of the regenerative medicine field and limited experience in the food tech, CDMO and agriculture fields, we may lack the personnel to properly lead such initiatives.
 In addition, as we do not have experience in areas outside of the regenerative medicine field and limited experience in Food Tech field, we may lack the personnel to properly lead such initiatives.
-In addition, as we do not have experience in areas outside of the regenerative medicine field, we may lack the personnel to properly lead such initiatives.
 There can be no assurance that we will be successful in finding the relevant partners to fund and market our cell-based products.

 Risks Related to Development, Clinical studies, and Regulatory Approval of Our Product Candidates